sysprog21/lab0-c/CONTRIBUTING.md

 /* One line comment. */
 ```

-Use multi-line comments for more elaborative descriptions or before more
-significant logical block of code.
+Use multi-line comments for more elaborate descriptions or before significant logical blocks of code.

-Single-line comments shall be written in C89 style:
+Single-line comments should be written in C89 style:
 ```c
     return (uintptr_t) val;  /* return a bitfield */
 ```

 Leave two spaces between the statement and the inline comment.
+Avoid commenting out code directly.
+Instead, use `#if 0` ... `#endif` when it is intentional.

+All assumptions should be clearly explained in comments.
+Use the following markers to highlight issues and make them searchable:
+* `WARNING`: Alerts a maintainer to the risk of changing this code.
+  e.g., a delay loop counter's terminal value was determined empirically and may need adjustment when the code is ported or the optimization level is tweaked.
+* `NOTE`: Provides descriptive comments about the "why" of a chunk of code,
+  as opposed to the "how" usually included in comments.
+  e.g., a chunk of driver code may deviate from the datasheet due to a known erratum in the chip,
+  or an assumption made by the original programmer is explained.
+* `TODO`: Indicates an area of the code that is still under construction and explains what remains to be done.
+  When appropriate, include an all-caps programmer name or set of initials before the word `TODO`.

+Keep the documentation as close to the code as possible.

 ### Spacing and brackets

+Ensure that the keywords `if`, `while`, `for`, `switch`, and `return` are always followed by a single space when there is additional code on the same line.
+Follow these spacing guidelines:
-Use one space after the conditional or loop keyword, no spaces around
+* Place one space after the keyword in a conditional or loop.
+* Do not use spaces around the parentheses in conditionals or loops.
-their brackets, and one space before the opening curly bracket. e.g.,
+* Insert one space before the opening curly bracket.

+For example:
 ```c
 do {
     /* some operations */